Close Search

 How much is an out of state hunting license in AZ?

 An out-of-state (non-resident) hunting license in Arizona costs $160 for a Combination Hunt and Fish License.
 There is no standalone General Hunting License available for non-residents, and youth ages 10–17 can purchase a Youth Combination Hunt and Fish License for $5.
-A Short-term Combination Hunt and Fish License is also available for $5 but cannot be used for big game hunting or applying for the draw.

 Why are non-resident hunting licenses so expensive?

 Non-resident hunting licenses are more expensive because state wildlife agencies primarily fund conservation and wildlife management through license sales, and residents already contribute through state taxes.
 Charging non-residents higher fees helps ensure they contribute fairly to the resources they use without placing an extra burden on residents.
-Higher non-resident fees also help manage hunting pressure by limiting the number of out-of-state hunters and maintaining quality hunting experiences for both residents and visitors.

 What can non-residents hunt in Arizona?

 Non-residents can hunt big game in Arizona, but they must purchase a Combination Hunt and Fish License and obtain the appropriate tags.
 For species like deer, pronghorn, elk, javelina, bighorn sheep, and bison, non-residents must apply through the draw to obtain a hunt permit-tag.
-Bear and mountain lion hunting require a nonpermit-tag, which can be purchased without going through the draw.
+Most archery Deer, Bear and mountain lion hunting require a nonpermit-tag, which can be purchased without going through the draw.
 Non-residents must always carry a valid license while hunting, and for big game species, a valid hunt or combination license plus the correct tag is required.

 Where do you find Arizona hunting rules?